 - On-grid systems – Solar panels that work with the power grid (or grid-tied solar panels) usually send back electricity to the grid when the panels generate excessive energy.
 This helps to save on electricity and cut back on energy costs.
 However, in case of a power outage, you will not be able to use the electricity generated by the solar panels.

-- Off-grid systems – These solar panels do not connect to the grid.
+- Off-grid generator systems – These solar panels do not connect to the grid.
 Hence, if you don’t have any other source of power, they should be enough to provide electricity for your home and store it for the night.
+Those solar panels, solar charge controller, inverter, and battery solutions can make your RV or house self-sustainable, without the need for an external power source such as a classic generator.

 - Grid systems that have a battery backup – Besides being connected to the power grid, these solar panels also come with a battery-backup that will keep your electricity going even during a power outage.